Mount St. Helens mudslide cleared enough for drivers to retrieve stranded vehicles

-Two months after a large mudslide blocked Washington State Route 504, visitors to the Johnston Ridge Observatory at Mount St. Helens were able to retrieve their stranded vehicles.
+Two months after a large mudslide blocked Highway 504 in Washington, visitors to the Johnston Ridge Observatory at Mount St. Helens were able to retrieve their stranded vehicles.

 On May 14, a large debris flow slide down to the highway bridge at milepost 49, blocking the roadway and damaging the Spirit Lake outlet bridge.